qwertie/ecsharp/ecs/for-normal-coders.md

 ---
 title: "Learn Enhanced C#"
-tagline: An article for ordinary coders
+tagline: An article for ordinary C# coders
+date: 30 Mar 2016
 layout: page
 toc: true
+commentIssueId: 28
 ---

 Introduction
 ------------

 Enhanced C# (EC#) is a new programming language intended to supercharge C# with powerful features inspired by lesser-known languages such as LISP and D. I created it alone; it is not affiliated with or endorsed by Microsoft.
-This article is for normal developers; if you really know your stuff, you might also want to read my [EC# for PL Nerds] series.
+This article is for normal developers; if you really know your stuff, you might also want to read my [EC# for PL Nerds](for-programming-language-pundits.html) series.

 EC# tries to be about 99.9% backward compatible with C#, and in fact compiles itself down to plain C#; eventually it would be nice to have a proper .NET compiler, but some may find it's _more_ useful without one, because compiling to C# means perfect interoperability with existing code.
 Take any existing C# project and you can add Enhanced C# to it, without even breaking the builds of other team members.
 And if you decide you don't want to use it anymore, you can just throw away the Enhanced C# code and keep the generated C# code.